 Step 1a, b: UE 1 and UE2 send video data requests to the Cloud Node.

-The UEs are part of a Fog deployment which includes a Fog Node which has access to radio network information and can communicate with the Local Video Server.
+The UEs are part of an Edge/Fog deployment which includes an Edge/Fog Node which has access to radio network information and can communicate with the Local Video Server.

 Step 2: The Cloud Node requests management of Video service based on congestion levels.

-After reception of the requests, the Cloud Node checks the location of the UEs, and selects the appropriate Fog Node.
+After reception of the requests, the Cloud Node checks the location of the UEs, and selects the appropriate Edge/Fog Node.
 Then the Cloud Node requests management of the video service quality based on radio network congestion levels affecting the UEs.

-Step 3: The Fog Node requests radio network status information
+Step 3: The Edge/Fog Node requests radio network status information

-The Fog Node sends a request for radio network congestion status information.
+The Edge/Fog Node sends a request for radio network congestion status information.
 The communication procedure with the EPC is currently FFS.
-In some deployment scenarios, the Fog Node may be an ETSI MEC Mobile Edge Host collocated and communicating directly with eNB 1 using local breakout.
+In some deployment scenarios, the Edge/Fog Node may be an ETSI MEC Mobile Edge Host collocated and communicating directly with eNB 1 using local breakout.

-Step 4: The Fog Node receives response containing radio network congestion status information.
+Step 4: The Edge/Fog Node receives response containing radio network congestion status information.

 The EPC (or eNB 1 for local breakout deployments) responds with the status information requested.
 For example, the congestion level might be indicated by the number of E-RAB active (e.g. MEC RNIS API [i.11]) or Network Status Report (over T8).
 The communication procedure with the EPC is currently FFS.

-Step 5: The Fog Node analyzes the congestion level and determines the appropriate video quality for each UE.
+Step 5: The Edge/Fog Node analyzes the congestion level and determines the appropriate video quality for each UE.

-The Fog Node uses the QCI levels, as well as the information about the radio network congestion, to determine the appropriate video quality for each UE.
+The Edge/Fog Node uses the QCI levels, as well as the information about the radio network congestion, to determine the appropriate video quality for each UE.
 In this scenario, we assume a high congestion level and that the QCI value of UE 1 is higher than that of UE 2.
-In this case, the Fog Node assigns the high-quality video data to UE 1 and the low-quality video data to UE 2.
+In this case, the Edge/Fog Node assigns the high-quality video data to UE 1 and the low-quality video data to UE 2.

-Step 6: The Fog Node sends a request for video delivery with the determined quality.
+Step 6: The Edge/Fog Node sends a request for video delivery with the determined quality.

-The Fog Node sends a request to the Local Video Server as follows:
+The Edge/Fog Node sends a request to the Local Video Server as follows:

 UE1: High quality video data